shivam22-ab/Learning_React/README.md

-1. Day 1 finished with file structures, concept of components, props, use of map function and destructuring
+1. Day 1 (Concept of file structures, concept of components, props, use of map function and destructuring)
 ![Output-Day-1](./Output/Day-1.png)
+2. Day 2 (Concept of react hooks i.e., useState and useEffect)